iTwin/reality-capture/typescript/sdk/README.md

 ## Pre-reqs

-To build and run integration tests locally you will need a few things:
+To build reality-capture, you will need a few things:

 - Install [Node.js](https://nodejs.org/en/) v16 (must be greater than 16.17.x).
 - Install [VS Code](https://code.visualstudio.com/).

-## Build and run integration tests locally
+## Build project

 - Clone the repository